kyma-project/kyma/components/function-controller/design/extend_function_spec_proposal.md

 ​​

   # optional
-  build: #Contains spec of build stage
+  build: #Contains spec of build stage : build is a "second class citizen" here.
+Users should make no assumptions that anything from main spec is inherited here (i.e ENVs or secretMounts)
     labels:
     annotations:
     profile: S / M / L / XL / ... #optional